 Brite Divinity School embodies an ecumenical and open spirit.
 Dedicated denominational programs and recognized partnerships provide the foundation for formation in various traditions and the coursework needed for ordination and admittance to a number of Protestant denominations.
 Brite’s student body is diverse and while most students are from mainline Protestants backgrounds, they represent more than 25 different denominations.
 This interaction in classrooms and through fellowship provides a deeper understanding of the different faith traditions they will encounter in ministry.
 Faculty and students are engaged in local, state and national ecumenical organizations and programs.

-Dr. Stephen V. Sprinkle, Professor of Practical Theology and Director of Field Education and Supervised Ministry, also serves as Director of Baptist Programming for Brite Divinity School.
-In this role, Dr. Sprinkle works with all baptist students, including those in the Cooperative Baptist Fellowship and Alliance of Baptists.
+Rev. Aretha Flucker, Director of Community and Spiritual Life also serves as Director of Baptist Programming for Brite Divinity School.
+In this role, Rev. Flucker works with all baptist students, including those in the Cooperative Baptist Fellowship and Alliance of Baptists.
 Beyond the classroom, Dr. Sprinkle is a liaison to numerous churches, connecting the church to the academy in ways that bring life and formation for Brite students and local congregations.
-For more information about Baptist Studies at Brite, please contact Dr. Sprinkle.
+For more information about Baptist Studies at Brite, please contact Rev. Flucker.

 Dr. Lance Pape serves as both the Granville and Erline Walker Associate Professor of Homiletics and Director of Disciples Formation.
 In this position, Dr. Pape walks alongside women and men who are navigating the Regional Committee on the Ministry (RCOM) process as they seek ordination.
 Furthermore, he also plans community events for Disciples students throughout the long semesters.
 For more information about Disciples Studies at Brite, please contact Dr. Pape.